-NLC Training Operations features nationally known experts and dedicated volunteer attorneys who reveal the current challenges involved in investigating and prosecuting crimes against children, while highlighting the most up-to-date resources available to government attorneys and law enforcement to detect and prevent these crimes.
+NLC Trainings feature nationally known legal experts and dedicated volunteer attorneys who address current challenges in investigating and successfully prosecuting crimes against children, highlighting the most up-to-date resources available to detect and prevent these crimes.

 Dr. Wendy L. Patrick

-Dr. Patrick teaches and lectures nationally and internationally on child molestation, sex trafficking, sexual abuse, pornography and domestic violence, appearing frequently on television and radio as a requested Sex Crimes topic expert, as well as on FOX NEWS, CNN, and HEADLINE NEWS.
+Dr. Patrick teaches nationally and internationally on child molestation, sex trafficking, sexual abuse, pornography, and domestic violence, appearing regularly on all national news outlets (FOX, CNN, Headline News, The Blaze, Al Jazeera) as a sex crimes and legal commentary expert.

 Dr. Michael MacIntosh